ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 manually.
 The tokens retain anonymity in the sense that posession of a token cannot be linked to the session in which that token was initially issued.

-At a high level, Privacy Pass is composed of two protocols: issuance and redemption.
+At a high level, the Privacy Pass architecture consists of two protocols: issuance and redemption.

 The issuance protocol runs between a Client and two network functions in the Privacy Pass architecture: Attestation and Issuance.
 These two network